musicbutton

 Foundationbliss

 The name Godcollect, stands for Krishna Dvaipâyana Vyâsadeva who is also called Bâdarâyana.
-He was the son of sage Parâs'ara and Satyavatî, and is a half-brother of Vicitravîrya and grandfather Bhîshma in the Kuru dynasty, the last great dynasty of the ancient vedic civilization that fell down about 5000 years ago.
+He was the son of sage Parâs'ara and Satyavatî, and is a half-brother of Vicitravîrya and grandfather Bhîshma in the Kuru dynasty, the last great dynasty of the ancient Vedic civilization that fell down about 5000 years ago.
 He is the author of the greatest epic in the world, the Mahâbhârata of which the Gîtâ is a part.
-He collected the stories of the old vedic culture, the so-called Purânas, and wrote the Brahmasûtra.
+He collected the stories of the old Vedic culture, the so-called Purânas, and wrote the Brahmasûtra.
 He is regarded the most important writer of the classics of India.

 There is also a